ReasonedSystems/learning/linear-algebra/appendix/01-dot-product/dot-product-operation-reference.md

-# Appendix — The Dot Product Operation Bible
+# Appendix — The Dot Product Operation Reference

 > A durable reference for the ideas developed in the Day 2 discussion.
 The goal is not to remember a recipe; it is to be able to reconstruct the meaning, the formula, and the appropriate operation from first principles.